zeroxpapone/NightVisionFilters/README.md

 * If you plan on using VM MacroButtons instead (as I do), configure a button to have this as "Request for Button ON / Trigger IN:" -> System.Execute("PATH TO NVFT.exe","",""); <br>
 * MacroButtons is useful if you already use VoiceMeeter with an external MIDI device (again, as I do) so you can assign a MIDI control to it (bottom left side of the Button Configuration -> M.I.D.I.
 Implementation -> Learn (From MIDI mapping device)). <br>
 # Contacts <br>
 I don't plan to maintain the project long-term unless I receive requests or reports from users.
-If you have anything to report or request, please message me on [Discord](https://discord.com/users/402818359185506304).
+If you have anything to report or request, please dm me on [Discord](https://discord.com/users/402818359185506304).